V2025-01-06

 Authority and responsibilities:

-- Ensures outputs are produced that address definitions, cohesion, roadmaps, risks, gaps and opportunities, recommended approaches and resolutions.
+- Ensures outputs are cohesive, following the roadmap, addresses risks, gaps and opportunities, and recommends approaches and resolutions.

 - Holds members and workstream leads accountable and provides transparency for defined work packages